Schulze STV: Comparison of A and B

+At the end of the comparison, (Andrea, Brad) beats (Andrea, Carter) with a score of 38.5 votes to 31.5 votes.

+Result

+Since (Andrea, Brad) beats (Andrea, Carter), (Andrea, Brad) is the Condorcet winner, and both Andrea and Brad are elected.
+This is the same result as standard PR-STV.

 Resistance to vote management

 In vote management, a party instructs its voters not to rank a popular party candidate first.
 If the Yellow Party's leaders instruct their supporters to choose Carter first (followed by Andrea), the balloting changes.
 Unlike STV, however, Schulze STV resists vote management.

 Potential for tactical voting

 Proportional representation systems are much less susceptible to tactical voting than single-winner systems such as the first past the post system and instant-runoff voting (IRV), if the number of seats to be filled is sufficiently large.
 Schulze STV aims to have additional resistance to forms of tactical voting which are specific to single transferable voting methods, in particular a phenomenon that Schulze calls Hylland Free Riding.
 STV methods which make use of Meek's or Warren's method are resistant to what Schulze calls Woodall Free Riding, but are still vulnerable to Hylland Free Riding.

 As Schulze STV reduces to the Schulze method in single winner elections, it fails the participation criterion, the later-no-harm criterion and the later-no-help criterion, whereas traditional forms of STV (that reduce to IRV in single winner elections) fulfill later-no-help and later-no-harm.